 CODE

-Name your cluster
+Name your Cluster

 1. Give your cluster a unique name suitable for your environment.